2" x 4.5" White label bags available in 25, 37, 90 and 160 Micron - pack of 10

 We've held off on stocking Rosin Press Filter as we've been through many makes and have either not been impressed by the quality or not been impressed by the price!
-We've finally found some we've happy with, that don't also break the bank!
-Due to the stitching pattern these can be carefully cut down without immediately unraveling like many bags we've used.
-Both sizes have the properties listed below.
+We've finally found ones we're happy with, which don't split at the seams and also don't also break the bank!
+Due to the stitching pattern these can all be carefully cut down without immediately unravelling like many bags we've used.

 Why Use a Bag?

-While they seem a little large these are a great size for use with the Dulytek Pre-Press Mold Puck Maker when using the bottle tech pressing method as they allow the material to spread out without putting too much pressure on the bag.
-When using 1.5" wide bags with these pucks weighing over 2g we've had them blow out often.
-After being cut in half with a 4g puck placed inside the 2x4" these only blew out on the third pressing after being folded into 1/4 size; at around 1400psi.
-The 1.75x4" also blew out at a very similar pressure.
+While they seem a little large these bags are a great size for use with the Dulytek Pre-Press Mold Puck Maker when using the bottle tech pressing method as they allow the material to spread out without putting too much pressure on the bag.
+When using smaller bags with pucks weighing over 2g we've had them blow out often.

 Look up bottle tech.
 This is a method where the corners of the bags are folded in and bags are used vertically increasing the effective pressure on your material.
 Doing this allows larger amounts to be pressed with smaller presses.

 Look up chottle tech.
 This is where you cut your bags into tubes to use one bag for multiple pressings.